MOSEK/Mosek.go/doc/mosek.rst

     func (*Task) GetInfMax ( inftype int32, infmax []int32 ) ( infmax []int32 )

+`infmax []int32`
+    The maximum index requested.

  Obtains the maximum index of an information of a given type inftype plus 1.

 GetInfName